 Seven decades after its independence, South Asia continues to lag behind on most socio-economic and developmental indicators, second only to Sub-Saharan Africa in terms of poverty and underdevelopment.
 It remains one of the least connected regions globally, struggling with social and political conflicts year after year.
 These developmental challenges display a significant gap in both, New Delhi’s material neighbourhood policy as well as its overarching narrative in the region.

-Historically, New Delhi has played a crucial role in the region’s overall development trajectory, albeit often falling short in fulfilling its role as a developmental partner.
-However, while India’s leadership role in the region has significantly been shaped by its socio-cultural ties, these affinities have occasionally proved to be more disruptive than unifying.
+Historically, New Delhi has played a crucial role in the region’s overall trajectory, albeit often falling short in fulfilling its role as a developmental partner.
+While India’s leadership role in the region has significantly been shaped by its socio-cultural ties, these affinities have occasionally proved to be more disruptive than unifying.
 The case of India’s troubled relationship with Nepal, Sri Lanka and Bangladesh are some of the many examples where cultural aspects of its soft power have rather gone on to strain the overall bilateral relationships, instead of creating space for enhancing the socio-economic status of the region.

 The strategy of primarily relying on its cultural roots has increasingly also led to the perception of India asserting its cultural, geographical and economic superiority, culminating in the uptick of anti-India and an interventionist India narrative.
 This long-exercised soft power strategy, has frequently denied regional players the political agency they seek, leading to the perception where New Delhi is seen as interfering rather than collaborating.
 Furthermore, despite India’s historic contributions to the region’s growth, its reliance on shared socio-cultural aspects as a primary foreign policy tool often overshadows the more immediate and tangible needs of its neighbourhood.